Laboratory and University Core Facility Research Equipment Program

 Application and Submission Process

-All proposals will be reviewed by a faculty panel consisting of representation from the various colleges.
-Recommendations will be submitted to the OVPR for final selection.
+All proposals will be reviewed by a faculty panel with representatives from the various Colleges.
+Funding recommendations will be submitted to the OVPR for final selection.

 Post-Award and Reporting Requirements